 Who are the Ungodly and Why Should We Avoid Them?
 That’s the double-question answered by Bahá’í blogger Susan Gammage in a recent post.
-Her answer to the first question comes in two parts:
+Her answer to the first question implies her answer to the second.
+It comes in two parts:

 The ungodly are